HewlettPackard/swarm-learning/examples/nih/README.md

 NIH
 ========

 The purpose of this example is to show case Swarm use case with real world NIH dataset [1].
 NIH dataset is a well-known health care dataset.
-NIH dataset has complex xray images, it is a challenge task to meet better metrics on this dataset.
+NIH dataset has complex xray images, it is a challenging task to meet better metrics on this dataset.

 The data processing and model code for this example has been taken from multiple kaggle kernels and modified to run on a Swarm Learning platform.

 This example uses node specific biased data and one common test data.
 The Machine Learning program, after conversion to Swarm Learning for the TensorFlow-based Keras platform, is in `examples/nih/model`.
 The TensorFlow-based file is called `nih_tf.py`.

-This example shows the Swarm training of NIH model using two Machine Learning (ML) nodes.
-Machine Learning nodes are automatically spawned by Swarm Operators (SWOP) nodes running on two different hosts.
-Swarm training is initiated by Swarm Command Interface (SWCI) node and orchestrated by two Swarm Network (SN) nodes running in different hosts.
+This example shows the Swarm training of NIH model using three Machine Learning (ML) nodes.
+Machine Learning nodes are automatically spawned by Swarm Operator (SWOP) node running on single host.
+Swarm training is initiated by Swarm Command Interface (SWCI) node and orchestrated by one Swarm Network (SN) node running in single host.
 This example also shows how private data and shared model can be mounted to Machine Learning nodes for Swarm training.
 For details, see the profile files and task definition files placed under `examples/nih/swop` and `examples/nih/swci` folders respectively.

 ## Cluster Setup

-The cluster setup for this example uses 2 hosts, as shown in the figure below:
+The cluster setup for this example uses one host, as shown in the figure below:
 - host-1: 172.1.1.1